segmentio/segment-docs/src/connections/storage/databricks-delta-lake/databricks-delta-lake-azure.md

 1. Follow the Databricks guide for [managing external locations and storage credentials](https://learn.microsoft.com/en-us/azure/databricks/data-governance/unity-catalog/manage-external-locations-and-credentials){:target="_blank"}.
 - Use the storage container you updated in step 3.
 - For storage credentials, you can use a service principal or managed identity.
-2. Once you create the external location and storage credentials in your Databricks workspace, update the permissions to allow access to the Segment service principal.
+2. Once you create the external location and storage credentials in your Databricks workspace, update the permissions to allow access to the Segment service principal. <br><br>
-- In your workspace, navigate to **Data > External Data > Storage Credientials**.
+In your workspace, navigate to **Data > External Data > Storage Credentials**.
 Click the name of the credentials created above and go to the Permissions tab.
 Click **Grant**, then select the Segment service principal from the drop down.
 Select the following checkboxes:
 - `CREATE EXTERNAL TABLE`
 - `READ FILES`
 - `WRITE FILES`